pfwd/cv/README.md

 ### 2017 - 2018 | Contractor at FS4S (Financial Services For Schools)
 [FS4S](http://www.fs4s.co.uk)

-Building the frontend website in Wordpress
+Building the frontend website in Wordpress and working along side designers.

 ### 2016 - 2018 | Contractor at Kloc Digital Solutions
 [Kloc Digital Solutions](https://kloc.co.uk)

-Building a mobile app, API and CMS for Above the Line security which is used in connection with Disney, Pixar and other media companies.
-Helped build the CMS/API in Laravel and built the app in JavaScript for Android and iPhone
+Building a mobile app, API and CMS for Above the Line Security which is used in connection with Disney, Pixar and other media companies.
+Helped build the CMS and API in Laravel.
+The mobile app was developed using in JavaScript (AlloyJS) and complied down to native Android and iPhone builds.

 Daily technology used: PHP (Laravel), JavaScript (Appcelerator, AlloyJS), Android, iOS